 - Mustard: You can use yellow mustard or Dijon mustard.
 Whatever you have on hand is just fine.
 In a pinch, you could also use dry mustard powder as well.

 - Barbecue Sauce: Many BBQ sauces are packed with sugar.
 Opt for a brand like Primal Kitchen, which has no added sugar.
-You can use the classic or the Carolina Gold flavor, both work well for this recipe.
+You can use the classic BBQ sauce or the Carolina Gold flavor, both work well for this recipe.

 - Pinto Beans: Look for organic pinto beans in water.
 There should be no other ingredients added!